fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 9s          Normal   ReconciliationSucceeded   kustomization/podinfo   Reconciliation finished in 75.190237ms, next run in 5m0s
 ```

-You can also use use the `flux events` command to view all events for a Kustomization and its related Source.
+You can also use the `flux events` command to view all events for a
+Kustomization and its related Source.
 For example,

 ```sh
 flux events --for Kustomization/podinfo
 ```

-will list all events for the `podinfo` Kustomization in the `flux-system` namesapce and its related Source object, the `podinfo` GitRepository.
+will list all events for the `podinfo` Kustomization in the `flux-system`
+namespace and its related Source object, the `podinfo` GitRepository.

 ```console
 LAST SEEN               TYPE    REASON                          OBJECT                  MESSAGE